marijnh/Eloquent-JavaScript/10_modules.md

 {{index "CommonJS modules"}}

 If we implement our own module loader, we can do better.
-The most widely used approach to bolted-on JavaScript modules is called _CommonJS modules_. ((Node.js)) used it from the start (though it now also knows how to load ES modules) and it is the module system used by many packages on ((NPM)).
+The most widely used approach to bolted-on JavaScript modules is called _CommonJS modules_. ((Node.js)) used this module system from the start (though it now also knows how to load ES modules), and it is the module system used by many packages on ((NPM)).

 {{index "require function", [interface, module], "exports object"}}